GoldenbergDaniel/StringSlice/README.md

 **Note:** StringSlice depends on my arena allocator library.
 Arenas offer a fast and hassle-free way to manage memory, especially useful for string operations which often require frequent allocations.
 The library is included as a git submodule.
 To learn more about arenas, see this awesome article by Ryan Fleury: www.rfleury.com/p/untangling-lifetimes-the-arena-allocator

+If you do not want to use arenas, there is an option to use malloc-based allocations.
+Just make sure to select stringslice_malloc.h instead of stringslice_arena.h.

 # Usage example
 ```c
 #include <stdio.h>